ruchikaverma-iitg/Nuclei-Segmentation/README.md

 # Nuclei-Segmentation
-This repository contains an implementation of Mask-RCNN algorithm using [Matterport library](https://github.com/matterport/Mask_RCNN) for nuclei segmentation from whole slide images of tissue sections.
+This repository contains an implementation of Mask R-CNN algorithm using [Matterport library](https://github.com/matterport/Mask_RCNN) for nuclei segmentation from whole slide images of tissue sections.

-Description: Nuclei segmentation using Mask-RCNN based on the ResNet 50 backbone.
+Description: Nuclei segmentation using Mask R-CNN based on the ResNet 50 backbone.

 This model was trained using data from our IEEE TMI paper and [MoNuSeg challenge](https://monuseg.grand-challenge.org/).